How To Do A Scissor Sweep BJJ Step By Step

 Source: Brandon Quick

-• Scissor Sweep To Heel Hook From Standing Position
+Scissor Sweep to Heel Hook

-The scissor sweep could be done effectively from the standing position with an easy transition to the heel hook submission.
-In the ADCC 2019, Garry Tonon got the fastest submission ever in an ADCC match using the Scissor Sweep Inverted Heel Hook combo.
+In the ADCC 2019, Garry Tonon got the fastest submission in an ADCC match using the Scissor Sweep Inverted Heel Hook combo.

-Discover how to do the scissor sweep to heel hook combo by Garry Tonon.
+Discover how to do the scissor sweep-to-heel hook combo by Garry Tonon.

 Source: Bernardo Faria BJJ Fanatics

-How To Defend Scissor Sweep?
+How to Defend Scissor Sweep?

 Source: Wim Deputter